spacetelescope/jwst/docs/jwst/linearity/description.rst

 limit to the order of the polynomial correction; all coefficients contained in the :ref:`linearity_reffile` will be applied.

+If the reference file provides inverse polynomial coefficients in the INV_COEFFS extension and the science data contain multiple frames per group, additional steps are taken to ensure the correction is not biased by the averaging of frames.

+The step generates an initial linearity correction to make a simple estimate for the count rate of each pixel.
+It then uses that to simulate the individual reads entering into each group, and applies an inverse linearity polynomial to see how different that simulated group was from the observed group.
+It applies the difference to the simulated reads, leaving one with a set of individual reads that average to the observed group and also increase with count rate in the correct way.
+It then applies the linearity correction to these reads and averages the result to get the final linearity-corrected group.

 Upon successful completion of the linearity correction the S_LINEAR keyword is set to "COMPLETE".